scidsg/business-resources/organizational-pillars.md

 # 🏛️ Organizational Pillars
-We've built our organization on four key pillars: accessibility, privacy, usability, and open-source.

 ## Open Source
 Our organization supports the open-source philosophy, emphasizing generosity, transparency, and community over profits and corporate secrecy.
 Open-source operationalizes our values as a community and provides a more equitable and accessible technology ecosystem for everyone, not just those with financial resources.